What is Heroin Addiction?

 There are various dangers of using heroin.
 They range from social dangers such as losing control of your own actions or harming other people due to the “need” for the substance.
 There are several physical dangers to heroin use.

 The way that the drug is used can harm the person using it.
 Injecting a substance over a long period of time can cause the veins to collapse.
 People who snort heroin can suffer from damage to their nose tissues.

 Organs can be affected by the use of the drug.
 As heroin is not a legal drug, it often contains additives such as sugar, powdered milk, or starch.
 None of these should be injected directly into your system and they may harm several vital organs.

 Heroin will enter the bloodstream upon use and travel to the brain.
 Because of this, it will be pumped through the heart, causing cardiac disease.

-Intravenous users are more at risk for blood born diseases due to sharing dirty needles.
+People who use intravenously are more at risk for bloodborne diseases due to sharing dirty needles.
 These diseases are fatal if not treated, and can cause lifelong problems.

-Heroin is not only bad for health, but it can also put a severe strain on someone’s relationships.
-The behavior of the user can interfere with work, friends and family relations.
+Heroin is not only bad for physical health, but it can also put a severe strain on relationships.
+Negative behavior after heroin use can interfere with work, friends, and family relations.

-Overdoses are generally caused by using too much of the substance in a short period.
-This causes respiratory arrest, in which the user will stop breathing, and will cause death if not treated immediately.
+Overdoses are generally caused by using too much of the substance in too short a period.
+This causes respiratory arrest, in which the person will stop breathing, and will cause death if not treated immediately.